navidrome/navidrome/ui/src/themes/README.md

 ## Creating New Themes

 Themes in Navidrome are simple [Material-UI themes](https://material-ui.com/customization/theming/).
-They are basic JS objects, that allow you to override almost every aspect of Navidrome's UI.
+They are basic JS objects, that allow you to override almost every visual aspect of Navidrome's UI.

 #### Steps to create a new theme: